fleonid/MLDiff/README.md

-# MATLAB Code for Maximum-Likelihood-Estimator-Based Differentiator (MLEDiff) Using Quadratic and Zero-Order Optimal Splines
+# MATLAB Code for Maximum-Likelihood-Estimator-Based Differentiator (MLEdiff) Using Quadratic and Zero-Order Optimal Splines

 This repository contains MATLAB code supporting the results in: